Ouvrage Billig

 Ouvrage Billig, a gros ouvrage or large fortification of the Maginot Line, was located in the Fortified Sector of Thionville, Moselle in northern France.
 It is located between the gros ouvrages Metrich and Hackenberg, facing Germany.
 It saw relatively little action during World War II and after a period of reserve duty in the 1950s, was abandoned in the 1970s.

 Design and construction

 Billig was approved for construction by CORF (Commission d'Organisation des Régions Fortifiées), the Maginot Line's design and construction agency, in June 1930 and became operational by 1935, at a cost of 65 million francs.
 The contractor was Ossude of Paris.

 Description

 This gros ouvrage is unusual in having one entrance for both ammunition and personnel.
 It lacks the large "M1" magazine of other gros ouvrages.
 The dogleg-shaped layout is relatively short for a gros ouvrage, with less than 1000 m of underground gallery at an average depth of 30 m from the entrance to the farthest combat block.
-Like all gros ouvrages, Billig was provided with a 60 cm railway running through the gallery system to provide materiel.
-The railway continued out the single entrance and connected to the railway system paralleling the front in the rear zones.
+Like all gros ouvrages, Billig was provided with a 60 cm railway running through the gallery system to provide material.
+The railway continued out of the single entrance and connected to the railway system, paralleling the front in the rear zones.